Frog skin camouflage: Later use

-The United States used the pattern in limited use in the Korean War for Marines for helmets as helmet covers.
+The United States Marine Corps revived the pattern during the Korean War for limited use as helmet covers.

 The frog skin pattern was issued to France's 1st Foreign Parachute Regiment and 2nd Foreign Parachute Regiment during the First Indochina War.

 In 1961, the Cuban exiles Brigade 2506 were issued the frog skin pattern by the Central Intelligence Agency (CIA) for the Bay of Pigs Invasion.

-During the Vietnam War, the United States Special Forces issued frog skin to the Montagnard for their guerrilla warfare activities.
+During the Vietnam War, United States Special Forces issued frog skin to the Montagnard for their guerrilla warfare activities.
 Navy SEALs and Rangers resorted to using the camo due to a lack of a standard camouflage.
-Army Special Forces advisers, sailors and Marines attached to the Military Assistance Command Vietnam — Naval Advisory Group and the CIDG also used it before tiger stripe camouflage uniforms were issued.
+Army Special Forces advisers, sailors and marines attached to the Military Assistance Command Vietnam — Naval Advisory Group and the CIDG also used it before tiger stripe camouflage uniforms were issued.